C-Loftus/sight-free-talon/readme.md

 # Sight-Free-Talon

 Use Talon while not needing to look at your computer.
 Especially helpful for those with vision impairment, blindness, eye strain, or those who prefer alternative computer interaction.
-Integrates tools like:
+This repository integrates with Talon to:

+- echo back dictation
+- speak info on context switch (mode, app, window, etc.)
+- speak user-given text
+- provide TTS libraries and other utilities for your own scripts

+This repository integrates with:

 - screen readers
 - text-to-speech